MSRC provides individual attention to clients during each stage of the research project,

 The Win-CATI Computer-Assisted Telephone Interviewing (CATI) system is a major component

-algorithm helps ensure that respondents represent the target population.
+helps ensure that respondents represent the target population.

 Face-to-face interviews are conducted using strict quality-assurance and extensive